ecere/dggal/README.md

 This method will use this `eC-core` branch meant to be used with the [stand-alone eC development kit and eC runtime library](https://github.com/ecere/eC), avoiding unnecessary dependencies on other components of the Ecere SDK runtime library.

-The script will clone both the eC and DGGAL repositories and build everything, including the C, C++, rust and Python bindings if the required development tools are properly installed and configured.
+The script will clone both the eC and DGGAL repositories and build everything, including the C, C++, Rust and Python bindings if the required development tools are properly installed and configured.

 ## Language bindings

 While the library is written in the [eC programming language](https://ec-lang.org), object-oriented bindings for C, C++ and Python generated using the
 Ecere SDK's [`bgen` tool](https://github.com/ecere/bgen) are provided.
-Partial bindings for rust are available as well.
+Bindings for Rust are available as well.
 Support for additional languages may be added in the future.

 ### C Bindings